OutSystems/docs-product/src/develop/testing/develop-test.md

 Eventually, it may be the case that a specific UI test will require additional elements on the screen, which will also need identifiers.
 However, by naming at least the widgets mentioned above, the developer minimizes the number of times that rework needs to be done.
 Saving some of this effort fosters a faster workflow when implementing UI testing.

 Using the name as the basis of the selector also allows the platform to detect name collision inside the same screen.
 This is an added benefit.
-It does not allow two different widgets to have the same Name property, and so the second will add the suffix of “2”, and so on.
+It does not allow two different widgets to have the same Name property, and so the second will add the suffix of "2", and so on.

 Still, because OutSystems allows composing a screen with multiple Web Blocks, if we use the same name in two different Web Blocks for the same screen, this name collision will not be automatically addressed by Service Studio.
 Taking that into account, we recommend that when naming a widget in a block, developers should include the web block name as a prefix to the name of the UI widget.
 This ensures that names will still be unique when a screen is composed by multiple, different Web Blocks.

 And what if there is a need to have multiple instances of the same web block on the same screen?
 In these scenarios, developers should wrap each web block in a container with a specific ID for the screen, and then use that container ID to anchor each specific web block instance in a unique way for that screen.

 Testing tools usually use XPath or CSS selectors to identify each UI element.
-When following the approach mentioned above for UI element identification, these UI widgets will all have IDs, but the OutSystems platform will generate a “composed” ID that will only end with the actual name given to the widget inside Service Studio.
+When following the approach mentioned above for UI element identification, these UI widgets will all have IDs, but the OutSystems platform will generate a "composed" ID that will only end with the actual name given to the widget inside Service Studio.

 The following is a simple example of how you can identify these IDs that end with a given unique name.
-Remember, the name represents both CSS selectors and XPath selectors for an input with the name “UserNameInput” in Service Studio:
+Remember, the name represents both CSS selectors and XPath selectors for an input with the name "UserNameInput" in Service Studio:

 CSS Selector